 How to reach: Kullu Airport is 85 km and Shimla railway station (toy train) is 428 km from Spiti.

 How can we miss out this beauty when talking about North India tourism!
-Replete with the most wondrous of natural sights, topography, a vivid culture, colourful monasteries, and smiling people, Ladakh is a must visit on every wanderer’s bucket list.
-From the striking blue of Pangong Lake to the eye-catching gold and grey of Nubra Valley, Ladakh hides more beauty that one can imagine!
+Replete with the most wondrous of natural sights, topography, a vivid culture, colorful monasteries, and smiling people, Ladakh is a must visit on every wanderer’s bucket list.
+From the striking blue of Pangong Lake to the eye-catching gold and grey of Nubra Valley, Ladakh hides more beauty that one can imagine, which makes it one of the best tourist places in North India for summer!

 Key attractions: Pangong Tso Lake, Nubra Valley, Zanskar Liver, Stakna Monastery, 3 Idiots School, Magnetic Hill